Fruit, Berries, Nuts

 Fill the completed hole with water to check for drainage.
 If it does not drain, use a metal rod and hammer to pound holes through the bottom until drainage is attained.
 Or use a pickaxe to dig a chimney below the caliche or decomposing granite.
 Ensuring good drainage is the most important part of digging a hole.
 If you cannot get the hole to drain properly, fill it in and dig a hole in another spot.

 Caliche or caliche clay is a compacted layer of soil and accumulated salts found in valleys that is nearly impenetrable.
-The mountains of Arizona do not have caliche, but do have decomposing granite that is often mistaken for caliche.
+Mountains do not have caliche, but can have decomposing granite that is often mistaken for caliche.
 Decomposing granite is a variable brown / reddish-brown / white mixture known as Oracle Granite.
 Thickness varies considerably.
 Digging into either material is best done after a long, heavy rain with a pickaxe and lots of patience.

 In general, because of hard soils, dig the hole before you buy the plant.
 Do not buy more than one plant at a time without a hole already dug.
 This will prevent a plant from sitting around in a container with its roots getting baked by the sum.